 On the whole, Reddit is a surprisingly “human” place online.

 But, beware.
 Because, if this “human” approach isn’t genuine, or is manufactured in some agency creative meeting, you can easily run into trouble.
-Because, the people on Reddit are very good at spotting fakes, scammers and bullshitters.
+Because, the people on Reddit are good at spotting fakes, scammers and bullshitters.

 And let’s be honest, marketing has more than their fair share of those.